MxOdele/AI_Project_3_Group_01/README.md

 Placeholder

 ### Future Considerations
-If given more time to develop its features further, **SpooderApp™** was envisioned to meet the following milestones;
+If more time allowed, future enhancements may consist of the following:

+- We can consider expanding the model to handle reviews in multiple languages (M-Bert), reflecting Yelp's diverse global user base, which would make our application more versatile and accessible.
+- We can also integrate predictive models to forecast future review trends or business performance based on current sentiment scores and other variables like location or time of year.
+- Developing customizable dashboards where businesses can track their reviews and sentiment trends over time.
+Improving the interactivity of the web application with features like voice commands or chatbots that could guide users through the data exploration process.
-- Allow for ad hoc searches of businesses and real-time web scraping
+- Allow for ad hoc searches of businesses and real-time web scraping.
-- Retrieve a complete list of available reviews in lieu of the sampled up-to-fifty (=< 50)
+- Retrieve a complete list of available reviews in lieu of the sampled up-to-fifty.
-- Train `roberto` on a larger dataset than the six thousand (6,000) reviews provided
+- Train roberto on a larger dataset than the six thousand (6,000) reviews provided.
-- Brand and logo development (because a cute little spooder logo would be too adorable for words)
+- Final application to be deployed to a web server, making it accessible for real-world use.

 ---